Mall Scavenger Hunt Ideas: 40+ Games & Activities for Shoppers

 Q: Can we include store purchases as tasks?

 A: Yes, but be clear upfront.
 For example: "Buy something under $5 from a specific store" works well for groups that want to support the mall.
+Make these optional tasks worth bonus points.

 Q: How do we keep teams together?